Transaction Fee Mechanism Design: Miners, Users, and Incentive Compatibility

 \section{Miners, Users, and Incentive Compatibility}

-In an open blockchain such as Bitcoin or Ethereum, a mechanism designer must guard against harmful deviations from intended behavior by users (the creators of transactions), by miners, and by cartels of users and miners.
+In a permissionless blockchain protocol such as Bitcoin or Ethereum, a mechanism designer must guard against harmful deviations from intended behavior by users (the creators of transactions), by miners, and by cartels of users and miners.